chunyeah/CCAudioPlayer/README.md

 CCAudioPlayer
 =============

-Objective-C Audio player support remote and local files, Sitting on top of AVPlayer.
+CCAudioPlayer support remote and local audio files, Sitting on top of AVPlayer.
+And It useful basic player functionalities.